 From various Reef fish and Crayfish to the elusive tuna that can weight up to 180kgs to all-year rounder like Cape Yellowtail and razor-sharp Cape Snoek and beyond – Cape Town waters are a fishing enthusiast’s ultimate playground.
 It can easily deliver an unforgettable dose of adrenaline and moments to reflect on later in life.

 Whether it’s the iconic tuna fishing in Cape Town that can easily become the highlight of your trip or a little bit of everything, the great charter availability and selection is bound to deliver that effortlessly.

-With such opportunities for deep sea fishing in Cape Town to catch beautiful and large fish, there should be a great charter selection for fishing in Cape town, right?
+With such opportunities for deep sea fishing in Cape Town to catch beautiful and large fish, there should be a great selection of fishing charters in Cape Town, right?
 Well, of course!
 And it is yet another reason why experiencing and exploring the recreational tuna fishing or any other fishing is a must for those who are fond of the sport.

 Think of half-day and full-day offers that suit both first-timers who want to test it out and those with experience under their sleeve.
 But that’s just a beginning!

 You’ll find some charters offering special deals for holidays and distinctive seasons.
 Others might specialize in tuna fishing while some will offer an amazing selection of fishing tours to catch a specific species maybe even via fly fishing in Cape Town.

 Step 4: Wonderful & Plentiful Fishing Spots